Lagishetti-Venkatesh/flipkart_raw_scrapping_2/README.md

  Sometimes the Application in heroku crashes
  Due to limited resources it cannot perform completed operations.
  So try search the same product again.
+### Update:
+Heroku stopped its free services of deploying projects.